 After that, he invented the Flyboard Air, which was a hoverboard powered by not one but 4 of the turbojet engines.
 This hoverboard allows the rider to soar through the air without any hindrance.

-Some defense companies have also shown interest in Zapata’s vehicle and his company is named “Zapata Industries”.
-A defense contractor by the name “Implant Sciences” had plans for acquiring his company but the deal fell apart midway.
-However, Zapata gained a 1.3 million Euros grant from the defense and procurement agency of France back in 2018 to develop his vehicle.
+Some defence companies have also shown interest in Zapata’s vehicle and his company is named “Zapata Industries”.
+A defence contractor by the name “Implant Sciences” had plans for acquiring his company but the deal fell apart midway.
+However, Zapata gained a 1.3 million Euros grant from the defence and procurement agency of France back in 2018 to develop his vehicle.